 Are my crooked teeth more than a cosmetic issue?

 Crooked teeth may make you feel too embarrassed to smile, but they can also increase your risk of dental health issues.
-Crooked teeth are an oral health concern that may impact the function of your jaw, alignment of your bite and your overall oral health.
+Crooked teeth are an oral health concern that may impact the function of your jaw, the alignment of your bite, and your overall oral health.

 What other dental issues can crooked teeth cause?

-- Developing periodontal, or gum disease is a common ramification of crooked teeth.
-Gum disease develops when bacteria in our mouth forms into plaque.
+Gum disease: Developing periodontal, or gum disease is a common ramification of crooked teeth.
+Gum disease develops when bacteria in our mouth form into plaque.
 The problem accentuates when your gums don’t fit securely around your teeth, leaving more room for bacteria to grow.

 Solutions for a straighter smile

 Dr. Heather Adams is a Rogers, AR area Invisalign provider.
 Dr. Adams offers Invisalign clear aligners for addressing adult orthodontic relapse and correcting mild to moderate cosmetic orthodontic issues.
 Patients with TMJ may also benefit from realigning their teeth with Invisalign.

 Clear aligners are discreet and effective and can realign your bite in just 12-18 months.
 Invisalign affords teens and adults a more professional alternative to traditional metal braces without compromising results.
 Patients enjoy the nearly invisible and comfortable aligners.

 If you have crooked teeth and would like to explore your options for treatment, visit our Rogers dentist office.
 To schedule an appointment, call (479) 431-4212 or request a new patient appointment online.